EU regulator backs J&J shot, finds possible link to clots

 J&J has said it is working closely with regulators and noted that no clear causal relationship had been established between the clotting cases and its shot.

-The EU watchdog also said that most clots had occurred in the brain and abdomen, as was the case with AstraZeneca’s shot, Vaxzevria, which is also being studied for similar blood clotting problems.
+The EU watchdog said most clots had occurred in the brain and abdomen, as was the case with AstraZeneca’s shot, Vaxzevria, which is also being studied for similar problems.

 “One plausible explanation for the combination of blood clots and low blood platelets is an immune response, leading to a condition similar to one seen sometimes in patients treated with heparin,” the EMA said.

-The U.S. health regulator last week recommended pausing the use of the J&J single-dose shot after six women under the age of 50 developed blood clots after receiving it.
+The similar side-effects suggest the inactivated adenovirus may be causing the problems, said Jonathan Ball, professor of molecular virology at Britain’s University of Nottingham.

-The cases were reported out of more than 7 million doses administered in the United States as of April 13, the EMA said.
+“It’s important to remember though, that in most people the benefits of these vaccines far outweigh the risks - these are incredibly rare potential side-effects,” he said.

-U.S. authorities will meet on Friday to discuss whether to resume using the vaccine.
+U.S. authorities will meet on Friday to discuss whether to resume using the J&J vaccine.

 J&J, which recorded $100 million in COVID-19 vaccine sales, has delayed rolling out the vaccine to Europe, but said on Tuesday it was prepared to resume the deployment.
-It has said it would aim to deliver 55 million doses to the EU, as contracted, by the end of June.
+It has said it aims to deliver 55 million doses to the EU, as contracted, by the end of June.

 J&J’s vaccine, developed by its Janssen unit, is one of four COVID-19 vaccines authorised for use in Europe.

-Additional reporting by John Miller in Zurich, Ludwig Burger in Frankfrut, Julie Steenhuysen in Chicago; Writing by Josephine Mason; Editing by Gareth Jones
+Additional reporting by Toby Sterling in Amsterdam, Ludwig Burger in Frankfrut, Julie Steenhuysen in Chicago and Kate Kelland in London; Writing by Josephine Mason; Editing by Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.